telerik/blazor-docs/components/daterangepicker/overview.md

 # Blazor DateRange Picker Component Overview

-The DateRange Picker component allows the user to select a date range (start and end date) - both from a visual list ([calendar]({%slug components/calendar/overview%})) or to type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
+The <a href="https://www.telerik.com/blazor-ui/daterange-picker" target="_blank">Blazor DateRange Picker component</a> allows the user to select a date range (start and end date) - both from a visual list ([calendar]({%slug components/calendar/overview%})) or to type it into a [date input]({%slug components/dateinput/overview%}) that can accept only dates.
 You can control the format shown in the input, and dates the user cannot select, as well as implement validation and respond to events.

 To use a Telerik Date Range Picker for Blazor: